farmani/HASH/README.md

 ### Silex
 SLX_Hash designed for handy integration of the Library with [Silex framework](http://silex.sensiolabs.org/).

-Temporary access to the Library implemented via ServiceProvider:
+Access to the Library implemented via ServiceProvider:

 ```php
 use \HASH\adapters\SLX_Hash as Hash;